Judy Carmichael: Radio and TV

 Carmichael has been a guest performer on Garrison Keillor's A Prairie Home Companion, and radio broadcasts on NPR's Morning Edition.
-She primarily appears on radio as the host of Public Radio's Judy Carmichael's Jazz Inspired, a radio program that interviews creative people from all walks of life who talk about their creative process, and how their interest in jazz has affected that process.
+She primarily appears on radio as the host of Public Radio's Judy Carmichael's Jazz Inspired, a radio program that interviews people from all walks of life who talk about their creative process, and how their interest in jazz has affected that process.

 On television, she has appeared on Entertainment Tonight and CBS Sunday Morning, both with host Charles Kuralt and with Charles Osgood.

 Her show appears on American public radio, as well as Sirius/XM's NPR Now channel.
 She also writes articles for JazzTimes.
 She produced and hosted a fifteen-part series for public radio: Pet Style Radio with Judy Carmichael.

-Carmichael is the nationally syndicated host of Judy Carmichael's Jazz Inspired, a National Public Radio show and Sirius/XM show and podcast that debuted in 1993 and broadcasts on over 170 stations throughout North America.
+Carmichael is the nationally syndicated host of Judy Carmichael's Jazz Inspired, a National Public Radio and Sirius/XM show and podcast that debuted in 1993 and broadcasts on more than 170 stations throughout North America.
 It is also broadcast on Sirius XM Satellite Radio's NPR NOW Channel and abroad.
 The show celebrated its 20th anniversary in 2013.
 She has interviewed numerous celebrities, including an interview with Raiders of the Lost Ark actress Karen Allen, actor Chevy Chase, singer Tony Bennett, rock pianist Billy Joel, actors John Lithgow, Robert Redford, F. Murray Abraham, and others.